For this reason, a great deal of state resources have been in place to benefit the state’s most disadvantaged residents.

 How to apply for MRVP assistance?

-You may inquire at your Local Housing Authority to see if they have an open waiting list.
+You may inquire at the Local Housing Authority in the area you wish to reside to see if they have an open waiting list or apply online for the centralized waiting list at www.section8listmass.org.

 Emergency Assistance (EA) is a Massachusetts program that gives shelter and other emergency housing services to low-income families with children, and to pregnant women, who are homeless with no safe place to live.